The History of the Palazzo Duchi di Santo Stefano

 📍 Address: Via De Spuches, 98039 Taormina (ME)

-🎨 Architectural style: Sicilian Gothic with Norman elements
+🏛️ Construction period: 14th century (1300s) 🎨 Architectural style: Sicilian Gothic with Norman elements

-📅 Opening to the public: 1981
+📅 Opened to the public: 1981

-📞 Contact: Phone: 0942 620129
+📞 Contacts: Phone: 0942 620129

 📍 Province: Metropolitan City of Messina

-This palace is a splendid example of the fusion of styles that characterizes Sicilian architecture, with Gothic details and Norman influences that make it truly unique.
+This palace is a splendid example of the fusion of styles that characterizes Sicilian architecture, with Gothic details and Norman influences that make it unique.